Angelisium/adws/README.md

  - start traefik with the `docker-compose up -d` command in `traefik` folder.

 ## Soon
+ - add tcp or ssh proxy to `providers.docker.endpoint`
+ - setup authelia to privatize the dashboard
  - Mieux rédiger le readme ;-;.